nonn-a/GumbUI/README.md

 ![opsded](https://github.com/nonn-a/GumbUI/assets/86384221/32b144c4-5538-4ecd-966e-2790bf5bbe43)

 **The project is dead.** It always more or less was, it was just a little thingy I did when I was fifteen - had a lot of fun building and mantaining it for a while.
-The project WON'T be updated anymore by me, but feel free to take it and make something even cooler out of it.
+The project **won't** be updated anymore by me, but feel free to take it and make something even cooler out of it.

 It's incredible how many things I'd change if I were to program it now - I guess that's a good thing.